Ngann/Portfolio/Notes.md

     - Superuser created successfully.
 - Now you should be able to log into the admin portal using the credential.

+Static files: run to find any new static files add it to a static folder at the top level.
+- all static file in all apps, must be combines to on static folder python3 manage.py collectstatic

 error:
 pip3 install pillow